monome/docs/docs/norns/index.md

 HOLD K1 to access parameter set saving and loading:

-- E3 scrolls set number (0 is default, with 1-99 available)
+- E3 scrolls set number (0 is default, with 1-99 available).
-- K2 loads the selected set
+- K2 loads the selected set.
-- K3 saves the set to the selected position
+- K3 saves the set to the selected position.

 Enable MIDI-mapping with E3 while the MIDI-map item is selected.
 Release K1 to return to the Parameter list, but now you see MIDI CC assignments.
 Push K3 to enable MIDI-learn, whereupon the next incoming MIDI CC will be mapped to this value.